h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 	libpthread.so.0 => /lib/i386-linux-gnu/libpthread.so.0 (0xb7cd9000)
 ```

 So we see a number of shared library dependencies for `/bin/ls`.
-If we set the environment variable for `LD_PRELOAD` to a notional shared library and then specify a binary, we can actually change what shared library dependencies that binary has.
+If we set the environment variable for `LD_PRELOAD` to a notional shared library we can actually change what shared library dependencies that binary has.
 Furthermore, `LD_PRELOAD` allows us to specify that our chosen library is loaded into memory **before all others**.
 We can create a shared library called `example.so` and export it `LD_PRELOAD` as follows, and then check the library dependencies of `/bin/ls`:
 ```terminal_session
 tokyo:~/LearningC/ # export LD_PRELOAD=$PWD/example.so
 tokyo:~/LearningC/ # ldd /bin/ls